photoprism/photoprism-docs/docs/getting-started/cloud/pikapods.md

 # **PikaPods** Open Source App Hosting

 !!! verified "Trusted Partner"
-    [PikaPods](https://prism.ws/pikapods-com) has partnered with us to offer you this **officially supported, cloud-hosted solution**.[^1] Your personal app instance is ready to use in just a few steps and [includes sponsor features](https://www.photoprism.app/editions#compare) like premium themes and high-resolution world maps - at no additional cost!
+    [PikaPods](https://prism.ws/pikapods-com) has partnered with us to offer you this **officially supported, cloud-hosted solution**.[^1] Your personal app instance is ready to use in just a few steps and [includes member features](https://www.photoprism.app/editions#compare) like premium themes and high-resolution world maps - at no additional cost!
 New customers also receive a $5 welcome credit.

 ## Setup